hsnlab/escape/pox/ext/doc/source/util/domain.rst

 :any:`AbstractDomainManager` contains general logic for top domain managers.

-:any:`AbstractDomainAdapter` contains general logic for actual Adapters.
+:any:`AbstractESCAPEAdapter` contains general logic for actual Adapters.

 :any:`VNFStarterAPI` defines the interface for VNF management based on VNFStarter YANG description.